digego/extempore/docs/caas.rst

 xtlang compiler may be anything from small one-liners to whole source files (via the ``load`` function).
 The functions and data (often referred to collectively as the *environment*) persist for as long as the ``extempore`` process is running.
-As discussed in `this post`_, the Extempore compiler actually compiles *two* languages: Scheme and xtlang (Extempore’s own programming language).
-[1]_ But the process of evaluating them is the same—just sending strings to the compiler over the TCP port.
+As discussed in :doc:`philosophy`, the Extempore compiler actually compiles *two*
+languages: Scheme and xtlang (Extempore’s own programming language).
+The process of evaluating them is the same---just sending strings to the compiler over the TCP port.

 So, to do anything in Extempore you need a text editor which can

 #. open up a TCP connection to the compiler
 #. create a string which represents a valid chunk of Scheme or xtlang
    code
-#. send that string over the TCP connection [2]_
+#. send that string over the TCP connection

 There are lots of text editors which can perform these functions, so you basically have two options: